ionic-team/ionic-docs/docs/vue/navigation.md

 The `router-link` attribute can be set on any Ionic Vue component, and the router will navigate to the route specified when the component is clicked.
 The `router-link` attribute accepts string values as well as named routes, just like `router.push` from Vue Router.
 For additional control, the `router-direction` and `router-animation` attributes can be set as well.

-The `router-direction` attribute accepts values of `forward`, `back`, or `none` and is used to control the direction of the page transition.
+The `router-direction` attribute accepts values of `forward`, `back`, or `root` and is used to control the direction of the page transition.

 The `router-animation` attribute accepts an `AnimationBuilder` function and is used to provide a custom page transition that is only used when clicking the component it is provided on.
 The `AnimationBuilder` type is a function that returns an Ionic Animation instance.
 See the [Animations documentation](../utilities/animations) for more information on using animations in Ionic Vue.